Phase Zero - Starting Your Digital Transformation Journey

 Activities and Deliverables to Consider:

 PMO Mobilization - if an enterprise PMO already exists, it is important to align the HR transformation program with it and leverage existing tools, methods and infrastructure (e.g. PMO systems and applications like Confluence, MS Project or Smartsheet, Jira, Miro or Mural, etc…).
-If an enterprise PMO does not exist, now may be a good time to establish one to drive consistent programming across the multi-year roadmap.
+If an enterprise PMO does not exist, now would be a good time to establish one to drive consistent programming across the multi-year roadmap.

-Resource Planning - now is the time to ensure program/project roles, responsibilities and headcount are planned for as per the Program Charter.
+Resource Planning - now is also the time to ensure program/project roles, responsibilities and headcount are planned for as per the Program Charter.

-Onboarding Core Team - using the Resource Plan, onboard and backfill with the right resources.
+Onboarding the Core Team - using the Resource Plan, onboard and backfill with the right resources.
 It is important to assign top talent to critical program roles and to free them up from their day jobs to ensure success and avoid burn out.
 Where necessary, leverage contingent talent for back-filling.

 Program Kick-off - with the core team onboard, kick-off the program with key stakeholders.
 This communicates critical information to those most impacted by the transformation and answers key questions like why, what, when, where, how and who.